Extended payment of Housing Benefit

 When you start a job, work more hours or earn more money, some of your benefits may stop.
-To help you pay rent and rates, you might get an extended payment of Housing Benefit, Rate Relief or both.
+To help you pay rent and rates, you might get an extended payment of Housing Benefit.
 This payment can last up to four weeks.

 Who is eligible

-You don't have to claim an Extended Payment of Housing Benefit/Rate Relief if you or your partner (and they remain your partner throughout the claim):
+You don't have to claim an extended payment of Housing Benefit if you or your partner (and they stay your partner throughout the claim) stopped getting income related Employment and Support Allowance continuously for 26 weeks and you:

 Extended payment for a tenant